 Crunchy Chocolate Buckwheat Bars are a fabulous, decadent adults and kids treat.
 There’s always an impending occasion – a party, a friend over to play, a lunch box to creatively fill… Let these bars feature on your roster.
 Whenever I’m having a play with a new recipe, I always take a little sample down to the health shop down the road for the girls.
 I can always tell when I’m onto a winner.
 Welcome to one such treat that passed the test.
 They’re nut free so they’re perfect for school, they’re dairy free and can easily be egg free too!
-I’ve ‘released’ them onto the blog from my Amazon best selling book, which you can grab here if you don’t already have it.
+I’ve ‘released’ them onto the blog from my book, which you can grab here if you don’t already have it.
 There are loads of nut free treats on there for school ideas if you need them.
-Just make sure you have the kindle app already downloaded (free download) onto your computer, tablet or smart phone before heading to Amazon.
-Once you’ve set it up, it’s a single click download.
-I decided to share this because today I came across a brand that dares to call itself ‘free froms’ and while it is free indeed from gluten, it contained all sorts of crazy additive, genetically modified corn, unsustainable palm oil and dubious annatto food colouring.
+I decided to share this one because today I came across a brand that dares to call itself ‘free froms’ and while it is free indeed from gluten, it contained all sorts of crazy additive, genetically modified corn, unsustainable palm oil and dubious annatto food colouring.
 Let’s arm ourselves with easy, awesome recipes that we can make again and again for the people we love, knowing that that tiny little effort, pays off big time in the long run!

 So: nut free. gluten free. dairy free. grain free. can be egg free – They can also be done RAW, if you scroll to the bottom.
 I hope you enjoy them!
 Join me on instagram @Alexx_Stuart and tag me when you make them!